Test Scores and Passing Standards

 The results of the score review process will be available within four to six weeks after receipt of the request and payment.
 In the event that the score review process results in a change in your score, whether up or down, you will be notified, the score review fee will be refunded and a corrected score report will be posted to your ETS testing account and transmitted to TEA.
 If the original score is confirmed, you will be notified and your fee will not be refunded.

 Expanded Diagnostic Feedback Service

-To request Expanded Diagnostic Feedback, examinees should complete the Expanded Diagnostic Feedback Request form (PDF) and submit it along with payment.
+To request Expanded Diagnostic Feedback, complete the Expanded Diagnostic Feedback Request form (PDF) and submit it along with payment.
 See Fees for Tests and Related Services for information about fees and payment policies.
 Requests must be received within 3 months of the date of the test administration for which the service is being requested.
 Expanded Diagnostic Feedback will be mailed within one month of receipt of the request and payment.

 Back to Top